homanmirgolbabaee/DS-MergeSort/README.md

 # DS-MergeSort
-implementation of merge-sort in c using IPC Method of Shared Memory
+implementation of merge-sort in c using IPC Method of Shared Memory also calculating cpu time usage process time calculation